kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 When Micah (born: Kelvin Eugene Williams), a lifelong member of the Mount Calvary Baptist Church, learned of the massacre he immediately wrote a letter to his pastor the Rev. Dr. Felix G. Williams, III.
 The correspondence and actions of the CIA before and after the initial letter clearly indicate that they in fact did conduct the massacre.

 To write the first letter Micah visited a public library in Riverdale, GA.
 While using a public terminal, Micah had numerous attempts on his life, his letter was modified before his eyes by someone (he believes the NSA) using an administrator's session of VMWare Horizons (a PCOIP platform).
 He left the library at the Creator's instruction as military aircraft were approaching.
-The Creator instructed him to do so due to the number of lives that could have been lost in the library and the apartment complex behind it.
+The Creator instructed him to do, due to the number of lives that could have been lost in the library and the apartment complex behind it.

 The letter was completed the following day at Atlanta's Central Library while Micah was surrounded by CIA personnel and additional attempts to take his life were made.